bill74186/bill74186.github.io/README.md

 ## 🎮 Play Game

-If you want to play my 2048, please click 👉
+If you want to play my 2048 online, please click 👉
 <a href="https://bill74186.github.io/2048-Game/">here
 *(`https://bill74186.github.io/2048-Game`)*
 </a>